 CarPlay is going to receive a few updates when iOS 14 is launched.
 The most notable are:

 - App Categories: CarPlay now supports third-party EV charging, parking and food ordering apps.
 This has been made accessible to developers in order to provide the users with a safer, smarter way to utilize their iPhone while sitting in their car.
+Check out our iOS 14 Review for all the details.

 - Share ETA via Siri: Being integrated with Siri allows you to share your ETA with friends and family members via the Messages App.